inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/themed_communities.md

 ### **Step 3: Add Static Pages (Optional)**

-Branded communities can also have fully themed static pages.
+Themed communities can also have fully themed static pages.

 !!! note